yaovicoder/dmosint-api-doc/docs/source/index.rst

 --------------

-1. Get Raw Files List
+1. Get raw files list
 ----------------

 Return list of files to be imported.